prez33/PyProjects/README.md

 # Odd or Even
-This is a simple program to check if a number is odd or even -Using the modulo, the program calculates if there is a remainder of 0 after dividing the input by 2
+This is a simple program to check if a number is odd or even
+  - Using the modulo, the program calculates if there is a remainder of 0 after dividing the input by 2